People who are at risk of developing diabetes may benefit from enrolling in the Medicare Diabetes Prevention Program (MDPP).

 Sometimes, a person’s pancreas does not make enough insulin, or it may stop making the hormone.
 Or, in some people, the pancreas makes enough insulin, but the body does not use it well.
 In these cases, glucose stays in the blood and does not enter the cells.

 High blood glucose produces symptoms such as fatigue and increased thirst.
 Over time, it can cause health problems in many parts of the body.

 Diabetes is common in the United States.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases, 9.4% of individuals had the disease in 2015.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases,

 Diabetes has three primary types: type 1, type 2, and gestational.